Establishing a Unique Secular Secondary School that Inspires Israeli Girls to Become Leaders

 Now is the time to establish a school that will offer adolescent girls the opportunity for self-actualization and success based on the goal of developing a new generation of women’s leadership.

-The school will foster leadership through developing excellence on three levels:
+The school fosters leadership through developing excellence on three levels:

 Personal Excellence – Placing emphasis on the needs of each student, her desires and strengths, and her ability to find and express her voice in order to get to know herself and to act based on self-confidence in every circle in which she is present.